 Fonseca also helped to establish the Carolina Sports Concussion Clinic, which since 2008 has served to manage over 3,000 sports-related concussions in the Wake County area.
-She serves as an independent consultant for ImPACT Applications, having helped develop training and educational courses for athletic trainers and their use of the software as part of a concussion management program.
+She served as an independent consultant for ImPACT Applications, having helped develop training and educational courses for athletic trainers and their use of the software as part of a concussion management program.

 In addition to her clinical responsibilities, Janna served as the USA Baseball team athletic trainer for the bronze-medal Pan-Am 2007 18U team and in 2011 served as co-athletic trainer for USA Baseball’s Collegiate National Team.